Commander Islands: Geography

+Climate

-The climate is relatively mild and maritime, with frequent precipitation (220–240 days/year).
+The climate is relatively mild for its latitude, and maritime, with 220–240 days of precipitation per year.
 The cool summers are notoriously foggy.
 The Köppen climate classification would be classed as Dfc bordering on Cfc and Dfb.

 Population

 The only permanently inhabited locality is the village of Nikolskoye on the northwest end of Bering Island, with an estimated population of 613 as of 2009.
 This consists almost entirely of Russians and Aleuts.
-The majority of the islands' area, as well as much of the adjacent marine habitat, 36,488 km2, is taken up by the Komandorsky Zapovednik, a natural preserve.
+The majority of the island chain's area, as well as much of the adjacent marine habitat, 36,488 km2, is taken up by the Komandorsky Zapovednik, a natural preserve.
 The economy is based primarily on fishing, mushroom gathering, the administration of the zapovednik (i.e. strictly protected wilderness), ecotourism and government services.

-The village has a school, a satellite tracking station and a dirt airstrip south of the village.
+The village has a school, a satellite tracking station and a dirt airstrip to its south.

 The other settlements on the two islands are small villages or scattering of houses: